Do we not see?

 I must go on now, back to life – these words are just a fraction

-Of the energy that flows through me with every living action.
+of the energy that flows through me with every living action.

 And as I go through this glorious gift I call a ‘day’,